Table of contents

 - Ex.: /OutputFileName:MyFile.xml or /OutputFileName:Log\MyFile.xml

 - Add this parameter to identify the path for the hosts.xml configuration file.
-You must use this file when you synchronize the workstations from an IP range
+You must use this file when you synchronize the workstations from an IP range or using CI names.

 - Ex.: /HostsConfigFilePath:c:\program files\octopus\hosts.xml

 - Can automatically erase old log files

 - The parameter is used to determine how many days of log files that you want to keep.

 - For more information, see the Octopus Tools | Maintenance of log files.